compsocialscience/summer-institute/2026/penn/schedule.md

 **Requirements**: You are required to (1) attend every day of the Summer Institute; (2) present your past or ongoing work; (3) work in groups toward a research project; and (4) participate in the presentation of that project, including the proposal and final presentation.

 **Prizes and awards**: At the end of the Summer Institute, you will be conferred a certificate of participation.
 We will also give special awards to two best projects: one voted by the faculty and TAs, and one voted by your peers.

-**Note**: The program information is subject to revision.
-We will notify you of any substantial change, but please check this document regularly.

 ## Monday, June 15, 2026